 Riding camels – a highlight of a Sahara Desert trip

 Riding a camel is touristy but at the same time it’s a cool experience and one I’d recommend.
 The camels take you to the base of some of the big dunes and from there you climb to the top for the views.
 It’s a bumpy ride but it doesn’t take long to get onto the rhythm.

 We probably spent an hour walking and sliding on the sand dunes and taking a heck of a lot of pictures.
 In hindsight another night and day in the Sahara Desert would be lovely just to revel in the beauty of the area.

 Note that in the winter months it’s frosty first thing in the morning.
 Temperatures are around freezing until the sun shows up.
 You really have to dress for the desert with a coat, mittens and a hat.
 By 9 AM you’ll probably be in short sleeves.

 After breakfast we still had a few hours to explore the dunes on our own before heading across dry Lake Iriki on our way to Tata.
 I just took off on my own for the dunes, keeping the camp in sight while John went off in search of birds.

 One of the biggest takeaways from our trip to the Sahara Desert was the complete silence we enjoyed.
 It’s the one thing Mustafa said he missed most when he left the desert.

 The following photos will give you an inkling of the beauty and what you’ll see on a trip to the Sahara Desert.
+The beauty blew my mind!

 Should you ever make it to Morocco try to find time to make a trip to the Sahara Desert – and plan to spend the night.
 It was an unforgettable experience!
 We booked with Sun Trails out of Marrakesh, a company I’d highly recommend.